walles/riff/README.md

 * Visualize adding a missing linefeed at end of file properly
 * Visualize missing linefeed at end of file as part of the context properly
+* On exceptions, print the riff.rb @state
+* On exceptions, print the line riff.rb was processing